harbidel/cu-cat/benchmarks/README.md

 - Validate decisions based on empirical evidence
 - Tune (hyper)parameters in the library

-These benchmarks do not aim at replacing the tests within skrub.
+These benchmarks do not aim at replacing the tests within cu_cat.

 ## Implementing a benchmark